 We generate revenue primarily from the sale of finished products to customers, whereby each product unit represents a single performance obligation.
 We recognize revenue from product sales when the customer has obtained control of the products, which is either at point of sale or delivery to the customer, depending upon the specific terms and conditions of the arrangement, or at the point of sale for our retail store sales.
 We provide no warranty on products sold.
 Product warranty is provided by the manufacturers.
 For certain product offerings such as child-resistant packaging, closed-system vaporization solutions and custom-branded retail products, we may receive a deposit from the customer (generally 25% - 50% of the total order cost, but the amount can vary by customer contract) when an order is placed by a customer.
-We typically complete these orders within one to six months from the date of order, depending on the complexity of the customization and the size of the order, but the completion timeline can vary by product type and terms of sales with each customer.
-See "Note 8-Supplemental Financial Statement Information" for a summary of changes to our customer deposits liability balance during the years ended December 31, 2022 and 2021.
+We typically complete these orders within one to six months from the date of order, depending on the complexity of the customization and the size of the order, deposites inability balance during the years ended December 31, 2022 and 2021.